NativeScript/sample-ng-todomvc/README.md

 # NativeScript + AngularJS TodoMVC example

-This is a sample project implementing the famous TodoMVC example using NativeScript and AngularJS
+This is a sample project implementing the famous TodoMVC example using NativeScript and AngularJS 2

-# Set up prerequisites
+# Prepare project

 You need to prepare the NativeScript distribution in the parent folder by executing all steps in the parent README: